- Gate-to-wire winner of the prestigious H. Allen Jerkens S. [G1] at 3 in 1:21.44, defeating G1 winner Firenze Fire

 - Gate-to-wire winner of the Fountain of Youth S. [G2] in 3-year-old debut, defeating 2-Year-Old champion Good Magic

-- Incredibly precocious: winner of his first two starts as a 2-year-old, including a Churchill Downs MdSpWt by four lengths, defeating two future Graded stakes winners, and was Graded stakes-placed at 2
+- Incredibly precocious: Graded stakes-placed at 2 and winner of his first two starts, including a Churchill Downs MdSpWt by 4 lengths, defeating 2 future GSWs

 - Out of multiple Graded stakes-placed Marquetry mare Marquee Delivery; half-brother to multiple stakes winner and Graded stakes-placed Marquee Miss